Nikolaos-Chrysanthidis/Odor-naming-memory-task/README.md

 # Odor-naming

-The Bayesian-Hebbian plasticity learning rule and the code that was used to run the experiments will soon be available here.
+All the supporting data, simulation code, synaptic plasticity implementation, and data analysis algorithms used in the experiments can be found in this repository.